OSU-NLP-Group/EIA_against_webagent/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />Our evaluation set is adapted from the [Mind2Web dataset](https://github.com/OSU-NLP-Group/Mind2Web/tree/main) and is licensed under the <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

-Code under this repo is licensed under a MIT License.
+Code under this repo is licensed under the MIT License.

 ## Citation
 If you find the paper and any resources here helpful, pls kindly cite our paper: